MULTI-LEVEL MARKETING UNMASKED

 The introduction explains the significance of the 1979 Amway decision, which opened the floodgates for the proliferation of MLMs, or product-based pyramid selling schemes.
 The most frequently asked questions which are answered in the book are listed.
 The research used, experts consulted, and underlying assumptions by the author or other experts are also discussed.

 Chapter 1: MLM under the MICROSCOPE – why and how the research for this book was undertaken, and why the author can speak with authority on the subject

-Chapter 2: MLM DEFINITIONS and LEGITIMACY – what MLM is – and is not
+Chapter 2: MLM DEFINITIONS AND LEGITIMACY – What MLM Is – and Is Not

 - Why is an accurate, research-based definition of MLM needed that includes the underlying flaws in the business model?

-- Which do the most harm – no-product pyramid schemes or product-based pyramid schemes?
+- Which do the most harm – classic, no-product pyramid schemes or product-based pyramid schemes (MLMs)?

-Have legitimate business opportunities grown out of the underlying MLM business model?
+- Have legitimate business opportunities grown out of the underlying MLM business model?
 Or is MLM inherently flawed, uneconomic, and deceptive, as critics claim?
 If so, how can MLMs be distinguished from legitimate direct selling or other home business opportunities?